tczajka/sorting-searching/_drafts/gomoku.md

 We start from all immediate threats.
 For each threat node, we look at whether new threats are enabled by this threat, and create those nodes.

-We also combine threats on a single line (such as 1 and 3) into "combination nodes", and look for new threats that are created as a result of such combination.
+We also combine threats that are on a single line (such as 1 and 3) into "combination nodes", and look for new threats that are created as a result of such a combination.

 Before we create a combination node we check whether the two threats that we are combining, and their dependencies, do not interfere with each other (i.e. reuse the same squares).

 When combining threats, special care is taken for open threes.
 An open three allows only two defense points, but requires two additional intersections to be empty when the threat is executed.
 These empty intersections can later be used for other threats.
-This creates an additional ordering dependency between open threes and other threats.
+This creates additional ordering dependencies between open threes and other threats.
 When combining threats, we use **topological sorting** to see whether we can order threats so that these ordering dependencies are satisfied.

-We thus build a directed acyclic graph of these threat nodes and combination nodes, until we run out of possibilities, or we find a game-winning threat (open four or five).
+We thus build a directed acyclic graph of threat nodes and combination nodes, until we run out of possibilities, or we find a game-winning threat (open four or five).

 ### Counter-threats and refutations

 If only things could be that simple...

-Imagine we found the following threat sequence:
+Imagine we have found the following threat sequence:

 ![almost good](/assets/images/gomoku/almost_good.png)

 White plays a horizontal broken three at 1 (it's not an open three due to the presence of a black stone), then a vertical broken three at 3, then a horizonal open four at 5, which wins.

-But this doesn't work.
+It looks good.
+But it doesn't work.
 Black can use the left-most 2 as a defense to 1.
 Then, after white plays the threat at 3, black ignores the threat, and instead plays a more severe counter-threat at **a** creating an open four and winning the game!

 This is a refutation of a threat sequence.
-But playing out its own threats, white helps black set up counter-threats that ultimately defeat the threat sequence.
+While playing out his own threats, white inadvertently helps black set up counter-threats that ultimately defeat the threat sequence.

 There are two ways a threat sequence can be refuted by counter-threats:
 * The defender may win with his own counter-threats.